pingcap/docs-dm/en/generate-self-signed-certificates.md

     > **Note:**
     >
-    > If a special IP such as `0.0.0.0` is to be used for connection communication, you must also add it to `alt_names`.
+    > If a special IP such as `0.0.0.0` is to be used for connection or communication, you must also add it to `alt_names`.

-4. Save the `openssl.cnf` file, and generate the certificate request file (in this step, you can set the value of `Common Name (e.g. server FQDN or YOUR name) []:` to assign a Common Name (CN) to the certificate, such as `dm`, which is used to allow the server to validate the identity of the client.
-Each component does not enable the validation by default, and you can enable it in the configuration file):
+4. Save the `openssl.cnf` file, and generate the certificate request file: (When giving input to `Common Name (e.g. server FQDN or YOUR name) []:`, you assign a Common Name (CN) to the certificate, such as `dm`.
+It is used by the server to validate the identity of the client.
+Each component does not enable the validation by default.
+You can enable it in the configuration file.)

     {{< copyable "shell-regular" >}}